ajdoc/ajd-validation/docs/advance_usage/events_promises.md

 * publishSuccess

-	Will trigger once the validation rule has passed.
+	Will trigger once the validation rule or field has passed.

 		1. [uniq-event-name] for first paramater
 		2. [Closure] for second paramater will received